data-8/fa23/_announcements/general.md

 ---
-title: Week 0 Announcements
+title: Week 2 Announcements
-week: 0
+week: 2
-date: 2023-8-16
+date: 2023-8-28
 ---

-* Welcome to Data 8!
+* Don't forget to finalize your lab section by 11:59 on Tuesday!
-* See you in lecture on Wednesday and Friday
+* Homework 01 is due at 11pm on 8/30.
+Submit it +24 hours early to receive 5 bonus points.
-* Don't forget to attend your first Lab section!
+* Lab 02 is due at 11pm on 9/1.

 {: .fs-5 }